yeslogic/fathom-experiments/lang-simple-ddl/README.md

 ## Future work

-Additional experiments could be added exploring the following:
+Additional experiments could be added as additional projects, exploring the following:

 - Steppable interpreter (similar to the CEK machine)
 - Documentation generation